This article will deal with shoe sizing and measurements, including a full international men’s shoe size conversion table.

 Note: Click the following link to jump straight to the shoe size conversion chart.

-Shoe Size Conversion Chart
+Men’s Shoe Size Conversion Chart

 Finding complete information on international men’s shoe sizing is far more difficult than it needs to be.
-We compiled all of our research into the table below and even included length measurements in both inches and centimeters for shoe sizes.
+We compiled all of our research into the table above and even included length measurements in both inches and centimeters for shoe sizes.

 Please note that despite our best efforts to make this table as accurate as possible, 100% correctness cannot be guaranteed.
 This is due not only to the lack of standardization across the footwear industry, but also the fact that feet are three-dimensional whereas this sizing is two-dimensional.